Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 Configure Operating System (OS) Commands in Receiver sFTP Adapter

-Advance Variable Substitution for sFTP File Path and File Name.
+Advance Variable Substitution for SFTP File Path and File Name.

 Parameters defined in ‘Filename’ or ‘Directory’ can be replaced by message payload attributes using this option.
 For example, replace the file name with a field value from a target message (after Message Mapping).
 Check out my previous post on how to set the Purchase Order number in the target message to file name using the Variable Substitution method.